 - If you find things wrong in your local store report it to the store manager.
 If they don't take action, shop elsewhere next time and let your local authority know.
 Food Standards Australia New Zealand (FSANZ) has contact details for your local food enforcement agency.

 Avoiding contaminated food in a restaurant can be especially tricky.
 The place may look squeaky clean, but that doesn't mean it is.
 If it looks like hygiene is not high on the list, however, it probably isn't.
-Here are the most important tell-tale signs that nasty bugs may be lurking.

 - Dirty floors, counters and tables – they can carry bacteria and attract pests.
 If people can't keep their premises clean, chances are they don't do much better with the food.